About

 George Evano Publisher

 In a communications and marketing career spanning more than thirty years, George has directed record-setting sales campaigns for the Oregon Bach Festival, produced marketing materials that have won Telly, Summit, and International Graphics Competition awards, and led fundraising communications teams for the University of Oregon.
 Following his own Oregon Trail, he grew up playing ice hockey in New Jersey, attended college in West Virginia, was a graveyard shift DJ for KUNM in New Mexico, and worked as a theater publicist in the San Francisco area before answering the Duck call and coming to the UO in 1993.
-As Senior Director of Editorial Content for University Communications, he oversees Oregon Quarterly and Around the O.
+As Senior Director of Editorial Content for University Communications, he oversees Oregon Quarterly and is a contributing editor to Around the O.

 Matt Cooper Managing Editor